formbio/FLAG/README.md

 --rnadatabaseid (This option is not currently fully supported in the open source version of flag however all code to support it is in the repo and just paths need to be modified.
 This is for running FLAG with external transcript databases)

 ## Example Run commands
 Within the repo all example files from the paper for Erynnis tages are provided, except for the genome assembly which can be downloaded from https://ftp.ensembl.org/pub/rapid-release/species/Erynnis_tages/GCA_905147235.1/braker/genome/Erynnis_tages-GCA_905147235.1-softmasked.fa.gz.
 Note an EnTap database must still be made.
+Also MAKE SURE that your output directory exists before running and is able to be written to.
+If the output directory does not exist before running this can lead to errors.

 After making the EnTap database and uncompressing the example run files in the example folder one can annotate Eynnis tages with the following run command without Liftoff and WITH docker: nextflow run main.nf -w workdir/ --output outputdir/ --genome examples/Erynnis_tages-GCA_905147235.1-softmasked.fa --rna examples/curatedButterflyRNA.fa --proteins examples/curatedButterflyProteins.fa --masker skip --transcriptIn true --lineage lepidoptera_odb10 --annotationalgo Helixer,helixer_trained_augustus --helixerModel invertebrate --externalalgo input_transcript,input_proteins --size small --proteinalgo miniprot --speciesScientificName Eynnis_tages -profile docker